AliAmini93/CNN-LSTM-Action-Recognizer/README.md

 # Recuurent Convolutional Action Recognizer

-This project focuses on building a video classifier using the UCF101 dataset, a comprehensive collection of videos categorized into various actions like cricket shots, punching, biking, etc
+This project focuses on building a video classifier using the UCF101 dataset, a comprehensive collection of videos categorized into various actions like cricket shots, punching, biking, etc.

 ## Conceptual Foundations